pm6422/luix-rpc/README.md

 ## Requirements

-Before you can build this project, you must install JDK 8 on your machine:
+Before you can build this project, you must install JDK on your machine:

-You can install JDK by [SDK Man](https://sdkman.io/install).
+You can install JDK by [SDK Man](https://sdkman.io/install). e.g.

 ```
 sdk install java 8.0.312-zulu